protocollabs/maparo-std/doc/control-protocol.md

 ![image](images/control-example.svg)

-### RTT Messages
+### Time Diff Messages

 The first 4 bytes of the payload contains a network byte order encoded length of the payload len, not including this "header".

-The first RTT message CAN be ignored to bypass measurement jitter because of unwarmed caches, arp/nd setup, xinitd init sequences and other effects.
+The first Time Diff message CAN be ignored to bypass measurement jitter because of unwarmed caches, arp/nd setup, xinitd init sequences and other effects.

-The client can use RTT message several times to increase the precicion of measurements.
+The client can use Time Diff message several times to increase the precicion of measurements.

-#### RTT Request
+#### Time Diff Request

 ```
 {